mgsx-dev/gdx-gltf/README.md

 It means you may have too many vertices in a mesh.
 Try to reduce or split them before exporting to GLTF :

-* 32k vertices are fully supported.
+* 64k vertices are fully supported.
-* 64k vertices are supported but still experimental.
 * more vertices are not supported at all.

 Note that this limitation is per mesh, not for a whole scene.

 Note that Blender vertex count can be misleading because exported geometry may contains more vertices because of normal split, texture coordinates split or vertex color split.
+Note that Blender glTF exporter split meshes for you to keep your vertices count below 64k.

 ## Tangent vertex attributes